emilyOberH/C-programming/README.md

   2) User is asked to enter numbers to fill two arrays.
 User specifies the length of both arrays.
 Program outputs a rectangular multiplication table, multiplying both arrays with each other.

-  3) Create a square n*n matrix and displays is on screen.
+  3) Create a square n*n matrix and displays it on screen.
 User enters integer value for n.
 Program then outputs the sum of all values in the diagonal of the matrix, the sum of all values above the diagonal of the matrix and the sum of all values below the diagonal of the matrix.